taka-rl/handwriting-digit-character-recognition/doc/deployment.md

 # About
-This document describe how I have deployed the app to App Engine on Google Cloud Platform(GCP)
+This document describes about two ways of deploying the app on Google Cloud Platform(GCP)

+- the app to GCP with App Engine from your laptop(local environment)
+- the app to GCP with Cloud run through GitHub repository, leading to CD(Continuous Deployment)

 ## Preparation:
 Before starting, make sure you have a Google account for GCP.

+## Deployment with App Engine

 ### Folder structure for deployment as an example
 	Top directory